Seddryck/NBi/_documentation/resultset-predicate.md

 {% endhighlight %}

 Some of the predicates, require to specify a reference.
 For example if you want to check that the content of a column is greater than 1000 then your reference is 1000.
 This value must be specified in the inner text of the predicate element.

+The following predicates are expecting a culture: *matches-numeric*, *matches-date*, *matches-time*.
+The culture is a group of 4 letters separated in two groups of two by the means of a dash.
+The list of valid cultures is defined at [MSDN](https://msdn.microsoft.com/en-us/library/ee825488(v=cs.20).aspx).
+If this culture is not provided then an invariant culture is applied with the pattern *yyyy-MM-dd* for the date format,  *HH:mm* for the time format and a dot as decimal separator (no thousand seperator) for the numeric format.

 {% highlight xml %}
 <assertion>